Robert Halperin: Sailing career

+Olympic bronze medal

 He won a bronze medal for the United States in the Star class (mixed two-person keelboat) at the 1960 Summer Olympics in the Bay of Naples in Italy, at the age of 52, together with William Parks.
 Their yacht was the Shrew II.

+Pan-American gold medal

 In 1963, he won a gold medal along with Richard Stearns at the Pan American Games in Sao Paulo, Brazil, sailing the Ninotchka.

+Honors

 At the World Championships, the names of the crew whose yacht has the best total score are engraved on the Buck Halperin Trophy, named after him.

 Halperin was inducted into the Chicagoland Sports Hall of Fame in 1989.

 Business career

+Commercial Light

-In business, Halperin became an executive of and rose to become Chairman of Commercial Light Company, a large electrical contractor and engineering business which his father had founded in 1915 and for which did electrical work in many Chicago buildings.
-He became the company's President in 1959, and Chairman in the 1960s.
-The company was involved in projects at the John Hancock Center, O'Hare International Airport, and Wrigley Field.
+With a background in electrical engineering, Halperin became an executive and rose to become Chairman of Commercial Light Company, a large Chicago electrical contractor and engineering business which his father had founded in 1915.
+He became the company's President in 1959, and chairman in the 1960s.
+The company was involved in projects at key Chicago landmarks, including the John Hancock Center, O'Hare International Airport, and Wrigley Field.

+Lands' End

-He also started the company Lands' End, in the Spring of 1963, with fellow sailor Richard Stearns, Halperin's close friend Gary Comer, and two of Stearns' employees.
+He helped start the company Lands' End in the Spring of 1963, with fellow sailor and Pan-American gold medal pardner Richard Stearns, Halperin's close friend Gary Comer, and two of Stearns' employees.

 Death

-Halperin died May 8, 1985, in Palm Springs, California, at the age of 77.
+Halperin died May 8, 1985, at Eisenhower Hospital, in Palm Springs, California, at the age of 77.
 His body is at rest at Arlington National Cemetery with that of his wife.